The Candle Exercise is really quite simple. It’s best if you use quality candles, but any candle will do, if that’s all you have.

 This kind of exercise is usually only given to students under the direct supervision of a teacher.
 If you have read this far and are committed to doing this exercise, AND you actually do it for the lengths of time specified above without interruption, then you are going to want to have a teacher.
 If and when that day comes, contact me, Michael Maciel, at email@example.com.
 You can also reach me via Facebook Messenger.

 I’m a priest and teacher trained in the Holy Order of MANS.
 I believe that understanding comes from direct experience, not from reading a mountain of books.
-I help people take charge of their spiritual life by providing them with a systematic, self-guided program designed to get the most out of their spiritual practice and to create a deep and fulfilling relationship with God.
+I help you take charge of your spiritual life by providing a systematic, self-guided program of spiritual and psycho-technologies designed to produce immediate experiences of God’s Light, Life, and Love in your mind and body.